-Again a short trip – this time to France.
-I met a friend and college, Julien R., to record and discuss about Crossbills.
-We visited different sites in the French Alps.
-Days started long before sunrise and we walked through the ending night into the mountains.
-Attached are some impressions
+Another short trip – this time to France.
+I met a friend and college, Julien R., to record and discuss Crossbills.
+We visited different places in the French Alps.
+The days started long before sunrise and we hiked through the mountains during the early morning.
+Here are some impressions:

 As we hoped, we found very interesting crossbills.
 When I show you the photos, they look like every other Red Crossbill.
 You need to hear the voice of these birds to be able to recognize them.
 As this is the topic of my PhD, it was really fascinating to meet some of these special birds of the southern Alps, which I heard on my computer many times but not in reality.